townmath/cisp400-reader/_sources/build-tools/git-setup.rst

 .. note::

    As a security precaution,
-   GitHub automatically removes your inactive SSH key haven't been used in a year.
+   GitHub automatically removes your inactive SSH keys that have not been used for a year.
    For more information, see
    "`Deleted or missing SSH keys <https://docs.github.com/en/articles/deleted-or-missing-ssh-keys>`__."